 Not minor if: The medication could have impaired or prevented the officer from effectively implementing their security response duties.

-Example g: A security officer performing access control functions (x-ray machine operator) at the access control facility discovered that their gas mask filters had exceeded the expiration date by two days.
+Example 10g: A security officer performing access control functions (x-ray machine operator) at the access control facility discovered that their gas mask filters had exceeded the expiration date by two days.
 Upon discovery, the licensee relieved the officer of duties until they were provided current gas mask filters.
 The officer was one of the committed armed contingency responders.
 The licensee conducted an extent of condition review and determined that the issue was isolated and all other gas mask filters issued to officers were up-to-date.

 The violation: Failure to meet the requirements of 10 CFR 73.46(g)(5) and the NRC-approved security plan, for ensuring a physical protection related subsystem was maintained in operable condition.